DolphyWind/Electra-Lang/README.md

 >**South One Directional Cable (U):** Only lets current flowing to south direction.

 >**Other Cables (╰, └, ╯, ┘, ╭, ┌, ┐, ╮, ├ ,┤ ,┬ ,┴):** These cables are not special they just have no name.
-They let current based on how they look like.
+They flow current based on how they look like.

 ### **Printers**
 Printers lets Electra print out the variables in the stack.
-They inherit from Cable class and return false if `Cable::work()` returns false.
+They can print a variable either as a number or a character.

 #### **Printer Types**
->**Number Printer (N):** Supports east, west, southeast, southwest, northeast and northwest direction.
-Pops the top value off the current's stack and prints it as number.
+>**Number Printer (N):** Supports east, northeast, northwest, west, southwest and southeast directions.
+Pops the top value off the stack and prints it as number.
 If the stack is empty it does nothing.

->**Character Printer (P):** Supports north, west, east, northeast, northwest and southwest directions.
-Pops the top value off the current's stack, converts it to char_t and prints it as a character.
+>**Character Printer (P):** Supports east, northeast, north, northwest, west, and southwest directions.
+Pops the top value off the stack, converts it to char_t and prints it as a character.
 If the stack is empty it does nothing.

 ### **Arithmetical Units**
 Arithmetical units lets Electra do arithmetical calculations.
-They inherit from Cable class and return false if `Cable::work()` returns false.
+If there is less than two values on the stack they do nothing.

 #### **Arithmetical Unit Types**
->**Adder (A):** Supports north, southeast and southwest directions.
+>**Adder (A):** Supports north, southwest and southeast directions.
 Pops two values off the stack and pushes first+second back.
-If there is at least no two values on the stack, it does nothing.

->**Subtracter (S):** Supports north, south, southwest and northeast directions.
+>**Subtracter (S):** Supports northeast, north, southwest and south directions.
 Pops two values off the stack and pushes first-second back.
-If there is at least no two values on the stack, it does nothing.

->**Multiplier (M):** Supports east, west, south, southeast, southwest, northeast and northwest directions.
+>**Multiplier (M):** Supports east, northeast, northwest, west, southwest, south and southeast directions.
 Pops two values off the stack and pushes first*second back.
-If there is at least no two values on the stack, it does nothing.

->**Divider (Q):** Supports north, south, east, west and southeast directions.
+>**Divider (Q):** Supports east, north, west, south and southeast directions.
 Pops two values off the stack and pushes first/second back.
-If there is at least no two values on the stack, it does nothing.

 >**Modder (%):** Supports northeast and southwest directions.
 Pops two values off the stack and pushes `std::fmod(first, second)` back.
-If there is at least no two values on the stack, it does nothing.

 ### **Constant Adders (I, D)**
 Constant adders adds a constant value to the top value of the stack.
-They inherit from Cable class and return false if `Cable::work()` returns false.

 #### **Constant Adder Types**
 >**Increaser (I):** Supports north and south directions.
 Pops the top value off the stack and adds one to it.
 Then pushes the result back.
 It does nothing if the stack is empty.

->**Decreaser (D):** Supports east, west, north, south southwest and northwest directions.
+>**Decreaser (D):** Supports east, north, northwest, west, southwest and south directions.
 Pops the top value off the stack and subtracts one from it.
 Then pushes the result back.
 It does nothing if the stack is empty.

 ### **Cloner (#)**
 Cloner, clones the value on top of the stack.
-It inherits from Cable class and return false if `Cable::work()` returns false.
-It supports north, south, west and east directions.
+It supports east, north, west and south directions.
 It does nothing if the stack is empty.

-### **Constant Pushers (O, @, &)**
+### **Constant Pusher (O)**
-Constant pushers push a constant value to the stack.
-Some of them takes an input from the user and pushes that to the stack.
-They inherit from Cable class and return false if `Cable::work()` returns false.
+Constant pusher, pushes a constant value to the stack.
+There is currently only one constant pusher and it pushes 0 to the stack.
+Supports all eight directions.

-#### **Constant Pusher Types**
+#### **Reader Types**
->**Zero Pusher (O):** Supports all eight directions.
-Pushes zero to the stack.

->**Number Pusher (@):** Supports north, south, east, west, northeast, northwest and southwest directions.
-Takes an input from user as `var_t` and pushes it to the stack.
+>**Number Reader (@):** Supports east, northeast, north, northwest, west, southwest and south directions.
+Takes an input from user as number and pushes it to the stack.

->**Character Pusher (&):** Supports north, south, east, southeast and southwest directions.
-Takes an input from user as `char_t` and converts it to `var_t`.
+>**Character Reader (&):** Supports north, south, east, southeast and southwest directions.
+Takes an input from user as chaacter and converts it to number.
 Then pushes it to the stack.

 ### **Swapper ($)**
 Swapper, swaps the top two vale on the stack.
-It inherits from Cable class and return false if `Cable::work()` returns false.
 It supports north, south, northeast and southwest directions.
 There must be at least two values on the stack for swapper to work.

-### **Conditional Units ([, ])**
+### **Conditional Units**
 Conditional units, kills or spares currents based on the value on top of the stack.
-They inherit from Cable class and return false if `Cable::work()` returns false.
 They do nothing if the stack is empty.

 #### **Conditional Unit Types**
+>**Equals Conditional Unit (]):** Supports north and south directions.
+Pops the top value off the stack.
+Lets the current flow if the top value is equals zero.

->**Regular Conditional Unit ([):** Pops the top value off the stack.
-Kills the current if the top value is zero.
+>**Not Equals Conditional Unit ([):** Supports north and south directions.
+Pops the top value off the stack.
+Lets the current flow if the top value is not equals zero.

+>**Greater Than Conditional Unit (G):** Supports east, north, northwest, west, southwest, south and southeast directions.
+Pops the top value off the stack.
+Lets the current flow if the top value is greater than zero.

+>**Not Greater Than Conditional Unit (g):** Supports northeast, north, northwest, southwest, south and southeast directions.
+Pops the top value off the stack.
+Lets the current flow if the top value is not greater than zero.

+>**Less Than Conditional Unit (L):** Supports northwest, west, southwest, south and southeast directions.
+Pops the top value off the stack.
+Lets the current flow if the top value is less than zero.

->**Inverted Conditional Unit (]):** Pops the top value off the stack.
-Kills the current if the top value is not zero.
+>**Not Less Than Conditional Unit (l):** Supports north and south directions.
+Pops the top value off the stack.
+Lets the current flow if the top value is not less than zero.

+### **Stack Checkers**
+Stack checker checks the stack if empty or not.

+>**Regular Stack Checker( ( ):** Supports north and south directions.
+Lets the current flow if the stack is empty.

+>**Regular Stack Checker( ) ):** Supports north and south directions.
+Lets the current flow if the stack is not empty.

+### **Stack Switchers**
+Stack switcher moves current's stack pointer forwards or backwards in a list.
+Some of them pops the top value and moves it to next stack.

+>**Forward Stack Switcher (F):** Supports east, northeast, north, northwest, west and southwest directions.
+Moves current's stack pointer forward.
+Does not move top value to the next stack.

+>**Forward Moving Stack Switcher (f):** Supports east, northeast, north, west and south directions.
+Moves current's stack pointer forward.
+Does move top value to the next stack if stack is not empty.

+>**Forward Stack Switcher (B):** Supports northeast, north, northwest, west, southwest, south and southeast directions.
+Moves current's stack pointer backward.
+Does not move top value to the next stack.

+>**Backward Moving Stack Switcher (b):** Supports east, northwest, west, southwest, south and southeast directions.
+Moves current's stack pointer backward.
+Does move top value to the next stack if stack is not empty.

-### **Keys (~, !)**
+### **Keys**
 Keys transform to the other components when they are activated.
 They will stop current (Technically they move current one step back) if they are not activated.
 To activate a key, a current must be touch the key from its activator directions.
-They inherit from Cable class but does not call 'Cable::work()' immidiately.

 #### **Key Types**
 >**Horizontal Key (~):** Supports east and west directions.
 Becomes a horizontal cable when activated.
 Gets activated when a current touches it from north or south directions.